Kamil-Kochanczyk/Space-Invaders/README.md

 # Space-Invaders
-This is my first game created in Python.
+A simple game made in pygame.